 We use the information that companies to publish to check that customers are getting the price, service and investment that was agreed.
 This is part of our approach to monitoring and assuring delivery.

-We assessed the way companies reported their performance against outcomes for 2015-16 in rating their information quality.
+We asses the way companies reported their performance against outcomes each year by rating their information quality.
 We expect companies to report their performance to customers in a transparent way that allows customers and other stakeholders to have confidence in the information their company publishes.

 The sector publishes more information about their performance in Discover Water.
 This brings together key information about water companies in England and Wales in one place for customers.
 This includes information about some outcome commitments that can readily be compared between companies, as well as other performance information.
 A complete set of information on performance against each outcome commitment can be found in the technical information below.

 For most companies, rewards and penalties for ‘outcome delivery incentives’ in the period 2015-20 will apply in bills from 2020 onwards.
 But for three companies, we have agreed that these rewards or penalties can apply in bills from 2017-18 onwards, as they had previously agreed this with their customers.
-We have determined the amount of reward and penalty that these companies must apply in 2017-18.
+We determine the amount of reward and penalty that these companies must apply every year.